-- a) an airline or airlines of either Party; - b) an airline or airlines of a third country; and - c) a surface transportation provider of any country;
+- a) an airline or airlines of either Party; - b) an airline or airlines of a third country; and - c) a surface (land or maritime) transportation provider of any country;

-8. Airlines and indirect providers of cargo transportation of both Parties shall be permitted, without restriction, to employ in connection with international air transportation any surface transportation for cargo to or from any points in the territories of the Parties or in third countries, including to and from all airports with customs facilities and to transport cargo in bond under applicable laws and regulations.
+8. Airlines and indirect providers of cargo transportation of both Parties shall be permitted, without restriction, to employ in connection with international air transportation any surface (land or maritime) transportation for cargo to or from any points in the territories of the Parties or in third countries, including to and from all airports with customs facilities, and to transport cargo in bond or otherwise subject to customs control under applicable laws and regulations.
 Such cargo, whether moving by surface or by air, shall have access to airport customs processing and facilities.
-Airlines may elect to perform their own surface transportation or to provide it through arrangements with other surface carriers, including surface transportation.
+Airlines may elect to perform their own surface transportation or to provide it through arrangements with other surface carriers, including surface transportation operated by other airlines and indirect providers of cargo air transportation.
 Such intermodal cargo services may be offered at a single, through price for the air and surface transportation combined, provided that shippers are not misled as to the facts concerning such transportation.